 Neil has worked repeatedly for a number of British choral societies.
-Performances this year include Bach Mass in B minor, Haydn Nelson Mass and Paukenmesse, Dvorák Te Deum, Handel Messiah, and Michael Haydn Requiem.
+Performances include Bach Mass in B minor, St Matthew Passion, St John Passion; Haydn Nelson Mass, Paukenmesse; Dvorák Te Deum; Handel Messiah; and Michael Haydn Requiem.

 As an ensemble singer, Neil has had the pleasure of working with many of the world’s leading groups including amongst others The Gabrieli Consort, European Voices, The King’s Consort, The Academy of Ancient Music, Europa Galante, Pygmalion, London Voices, Metro Voices, and The Orchestra of the Age of Enlightenment.
 This work embraces a huge range of repertoire from creating film soundtracks and contemporary opera, to rediscovering forgotten works.